dustinpfister/blog_posts/_posts/nodejs-js-yaml.md

 <!-- more -->

-In most cases JSON works just fine, but YAML is used in a wider range of programing environments outside that of javaScript.
-In addition YAML allows for additional features such as comments.
-As such it is sometimes used as an alternative to JSON that comes up now and then in node.js projects.
+In most cases JSON works just fine, but YAML might be a better option for anything that is not going to be sent to or from a web based client system.
+The main reason why I find myself using it now and then in projects is because of the comments support, it allows for me to place comments above each setting in a configuration file that is nice when it comes to making a project a little more user friendly.
+Also it strikes me as a more appropriate option when it comes to a more standard from of data storage when it comes to other programing environments outside of that of javaScript.

 In this post will be writing a thing or two about [js-yaml](https://www.npmjs.com/package/js-yaml) as a means of parsing a YAML file into an object that you can then use to soft code you node.js application.